elbeardmorez/nixTools/archive/README.md

 # archive.sh

+## description
-tar wrapper to ease multi-volume archives and updating
+general purpose extractor and multi-volume tar wrapper to ease multi-volume archive creation and updating*

+*see implementation for further detail

 ## usage
 ```